uwspstar/FullStack/C#.NET/readme.md

 | takes time to analyze the program.
 But execution time is faster   | translation time is faster but overall execution time is slower.  |
 | generates intermediate code called object code                    | MO object code                                                    |

-- `loader` : is a program that loads the machine codes of a program into system memory.
+- `loader` : is a program that loads the machine codes of a program into `system memory`.

 - `locator` : is a program that assigns specific memory addresses for each machine code of a program that is to be loaded into system memory.